ioflo/hio/README.md

     .done is Boolean completion state:
         True means completed
         Otherwise incomplete.
 Incompletion maybe due to close or abort.
-    .args is dict of optional parameters injected into .do
+    .opts is dict of injected options into its .do generator by scheduler

 Inherited Properties:
     .tyme is float ._tymist.tyme, relative cycle or artificial time